facebook/ristretto255-js/README.md

 -------------------

-We inherit the limitations of TweetNaCl.js and support modern browsers that support window.crypto.API (which can be checked here ).
+We inherit the limitations of TweetNaCl.js and support modern browsers that support window.crypto API (which can be checked here ).

 TweetNaCl.js supports modern browsers that have a cryptographically secure pseudorandom number generator and typed arrays, including the latest versions